simoneboscolo99/5K_JFS/Tutorial.md

 ```diff
 - material name = (Brdf(Pigment), Pigment)
 ```
 where `name` is a just the name assigned to the material.
 Then we must specify the Brdf type, which in turn needs pigment type.
 Finally, we need a second pigment to specify the emitted radiance.
-If the second pigment is uniform with color <0, 0, 0> (black), the objetc does not radiate light.

-**Brdf types: diffuse, specular**
+**BRDF types: diffuse, specular**

+Just substitute one of the two BRDF types to the above `Brdf`.

 **Pigment types: uniform, checkered, image**